 If you want to reset your password to something else after that, you will need to wait about ten minutes, and then follow the instructions given above for changing your password.

 What if I'm away from Caltech?

-If you are out of the Caltech campus area (overseas, for instance) and you need your password reset before your return to campus, we can make arrangements with you to fax a copy of your Caltech ID to have your password reset.
+If you are out of the Caltech campus area (overseas, for instance) and you need your password reset before your return to campus, we can make special arrangements with you to have your password reset.
 Call the Help Desk at x3500 to make arrangements.

 If you suspect that someone other than you has been using your access.caltech account, or that someone other than you knows your password, please notify IMSS immediately by telephoning the Help Desk at x3500 so that we can investigate.
 If you are able to send email, you can also contact Information Security directly by sending mail to email@example.com.
 Change your suspect password by going to https://access.caltech.edu.
 It is always wise to change a password that you believe may have been compromised.
 However, it is important to investigate the incident as well, so that the problem doesn't occur again.